Table of Contents

-Before digging into how IoT will affect insurance, let’s cover what we mean when we use the term IoT in this context.
+Before digging into how IoT will affect insurance and if you need IoT insurance, let’s cover what we mean when we use the term IoT in this context.
 In a nutshell, IoT is a network of smart devices (things) connected to the Internet.
 All of the devices in this network can interact, in addition to collecting and sharing data about the way they are used and about their environment.
 This can include any number of objects and technologies – from smart homes and self-driving cars to wearable fitness devices and fully automated and connected manufacturing centers.

 There are more than 26 billion of these networked devices currently in existence, and this number is projected to reach 75 billion by 2025.
 This prevalence of devices with connective capabilities and the possibility of real-time communication between them is what’s enabling IoT to exponentially increase efficiency and add capabilities across a wide range of industries.

 These devices are communicating with each other on their own and gathering massive amounts of data which is, in turn, enabling faster decision-making, accurate predictive analytics and even full automation of processes that were previously heavily human-dependent.
 This means that IoT is poised to become a key enabler in driving digital transformation and increasing operational efficiency across a number of industries.

 What Does the Proliferation of IoT Mean for the Future of Commercial Insurance?